Coelecanth/project3-waterBlogged/README.md

 -	As a returning site user, I would like to be able to select whether my entries are public or private (e.g. so that only I can see them or all users can see them, at both time of creation or later update).
 - As a returning site user, I would like to be able to see all entries I have created
 - As a returning site user, I would like to be able to see all entries that are public
-- As a returning site user, I would like to be able to see all entries I have created
 - As a returning site user, I would like to record new sessions with the following elements in the site,
   - Venue name I visited and the topography eg river lake, sea, etc
   - The conditions, weather, water temperature etc.